-4.6 The Company may take and maintain technical precautions to protect the Services from improper or unauthorised use, distribution or copying.
+4.6.
+The Company may take and maintain technical precautions to protect the Services from improper or unauthorized use, distribution or copying.

-5.1 This Agreement shall commence on the Effective Date for the Initial Term.
-Upon the expiry of the Initial Term, this Agreement shall automatically renew for Renewal Terms and continue until either party terminates the Agreement by giving the other at least 90 (ninety) days notice in writing prior to the start of a Renewal Term.
+5.1.
+This Agreement shall commence on the Effective Date for the Initial Term.
+Upon the expiry of the Initial Term, this Agreement shall automatically renew for Renewal Terms and continue until either party terminates the Agreement by giving the other at least 60 (sixty) days notice in writing prior to the start of a Renewal Term.
 Neither party may terminate the Agreement without cause during the Initial Term.